 Home slaughter is not illegal in Australia, but meat from animals killed ‘at home’ is not allowed to be sold in a commercial context, i.e. it is for home use only.

 Home slaughter may also be carried out ‘on farm’ where individual animals are slaughtered (usually by the farmer) for personal consumption.
 The concept of a mobile slaughtering unit arose from this need.
 A mobile slaughtering unit drives into the paddock, the animal is shot, the meat processed inside the unit and the carcass/cuts provided to the owner of the animal.
-However, mobile slaughtering units are unregulated industries and there are no set standards to which they are expected to adhere.

 Mobile slaughtering units with experienced operators provide a welfare advantage in terms of eliminating the stress of (long-distance) transport, the stress of mixing with unfamiliar animals and the stress of the slaughtering process itself.

 Inexperienced persons slaughtering an animal, for example in the form of a religious sacrifice or during home slaughter, does not fulfill our expectations for humane slaughter.
 The RSPCA strongly condemns such practices.